science-responds/science-responds.github.io-source/pages/resources/institutions.md

 may find that more of them are now trying to find ways to marshall their capabilities and make an impact.
-Reaching out to people within your local institution probably adds some "trust" value relative to strangers from another university or country.
+Reaching out to people within your local institution probably adds some "trust" value relative to strangers from another university or country. **We are particularly interested in ways in which non-standard resources are being deployed to support new and creative efforts in the face of the pandemic and its effects.**
 Here are some ideas for possible contacts you can make and questions you can explore within your own university or laboratory, and your local community:

   * Does your research computing have a policy regarding COVID-19 activities?
     Are they supporting only local researchers?
 Do they have resources that